When is an expense reimbursement not taxable?

 - The accountable plan rules must be met.

 Another situation seen frequently is when a visiting professor "collaborates" in a Kent State research lab.
-This seems like the same situation as a guest speaker but the difference is a guest speaker is allowed to render services as an independent contractor but researchers in many cases are not.
-The visiting professor may want funds to pay for transportation, housing and meals while here so it is agreed that a stipend will be paid for housing and a meal per diem paid.
+This seems like the same situation as a guest speaker but the difference is a guest speaker is allowed to render services as an independent contractor but researchers in most cases are not.
+The visiting professor may want funds to pay for transportation, housing and meals while here so it is agreed that a stipend will be paid for housing and pay for meals.
 There are several issues with this scenario: is this really compensation for services?
 Or is considered a fellowship in the case of self directed research?
-Often the visiting researcher is already in the field and is being compensated by his or her employer already so it looks like a business expense reimbursement while being away from the normal workplace (less than one year).
+Often the visiting researcher is already in the field and is being compensated by his or her employer already so it looks like a business expense reimbursement while being away from the normal workplace (less than one year) however a reimbursement to the individual is also considered a non-service scholarship/fellowship.
 While a fellowship or scholarship is not reported to the IRS, when the individual is a nonresident alien there may be payment limitations because of the VISA status.
 Even if there are no payment limitations, there could be tax reporting required and unless there is a tax treaty and the individual has a US tax identification number, tax withholding will be required.

 IRS Accountable Plan